 Chambar (568 Beatty Street)

-If you don’t want to leave the downtown core on your big day, Chambar is the venue for you.
+If you don’t want to leave the downtown core on your big day, Chambar is the restaurant wedding venue for you.
 The space boasts exposed bricks and beams, warm lights and can easily be transformed to suit your wedding theme.
 The French-inspired menu is filled with charcuterie, seafood and a few Canadian favourites, like poutine.
 It can host up to 80 guests, so it’s ideal for smaller weddings.